(function(x) x + 1)(5)

 is_zero(three)("yes")("no")

 #> [1] "no"zero ignores f and returns x, so it returns ch_true.
-Any nonzero numeral applies f at least once, and f always returns ch_false, so any application at all replaces ch_true with ch_false.
+Any nonzero numeral applies f at least once, and since f always returns ch_false, a single application replaces ch_true with ch_false.

 We can also convert R integers to Church numerals: